Here are answers to some common questions.

 You can find county-level data on how many people have gotten vaccinated here.

 I haven’t gotten vaccinated yet — do I still need an appointment?

 Many places in Maryland, including all of its mass vaccination sites, are offering walk-up appointments that do not need to be pre-scheduled.
 However, because vaccine supply is still somewhat limited, officials encourage residents to make appointments ahead of time.
 You can see the list of available slots here.
-Maryland began closing some of its mass vaccination sites last month, although a few, including sites at the Baltimore Convention Center and Montgomery College, do not yet have closing dates.
+Maryland began closing some of its mass vaccination sites, although a few, including sites at the Baltimore Convention Center and Montgomery College, do not yet have closing dates.